rgwch/ungrad-server/dispatcher/whatisit.md

 Ungrad Server is a collection of Verticles.
 A Verticle is a module of functionality, very similar to a plugin.

 On Startup, the Dispatcher runs configured verticles.
 Additional verticles (or modules) can be launched independently and connect with the dispatcher.
+A Verticle usually exposes a REST Address for its work, and an EventBus Address for administrative access.

 To register, a verticle must:

- - Send a register message to "ch.elexis.ungrad.server.register" on the EventBus.
+ - Send a one or more register messages to "ch.elexis.ungrad.server.register" on the EventBus.
 The message content is a JsonObject with the following fields:
     - "rest" -> the rest address.
 For example: "1.0/someFunc", to register for calls to "https://myhost/api/1.0/someFunc".
      The address can contain variables, as in "1.0/someFunc/:foo/:bar"
     - "method" -> the request method to listen for (get or post)
     - "ebaddress" -> the event bus address this module will listen.
+    - "server" -> A JsonObject describing the Service and its administrative interface.

  - Listen to the EventBus-address provided when registering ("ebaddress").
-The Dispatcher will catch requests to the registered address and convert them to EventBus messages, which then are dispatched to the client.
+The Dispatcher will catch requests to the registered
+ REST address and convert them to EventBus messages, which then are dispatched to the client.
 The EventBus message content will be a JsonObject with the following fields:

     - In case of "get" requests: The variables supplied in the request address.
 Example: If `1.1/someFunc/:foo/:bar` was